venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 #### modes of emulation:

 * Full: the qemu emulates all the machine, like have a pc inside other pc
-* USer: the qemu uses binary translation so prograsm runs like into the native orignal machine
+* USer: the qemu uses binary translation so programs runs like into original machine

-#### terminology to understand mechanish
+#### terminology to understand mechanism

-The **host** is the plaform and architecture which QEMU is running on, is the native machine where the qemu will run the virtual machine
+The **host** is the platform and architecture which QEMU is running on, is the native machine where the qemu will run the virtual machine

 The **guest** is the architecture which is emulated by QEMU, is the target machine